 "Bernstein is the glue that holds it all together.
 He is positively exhilarating."

 "Jesse Bernstein... delivers the goods with energy and panache to spare."

 -David Fox, Philadelphia Magazine

-ONGOING: "Ethics of Our Fathers (aka The Gangster and Grandpa)" -- my one-person show -- is now touring!
+ONGOING: "Ethics of Our Fathers (aka The Gangster and Grandpa)" and THE SCRIBE are both touring for Theatre Ariel.

 "Director Jesse Bernstein has clearly had a good time giving us a good time."